uvafung/Linking_suspects_to_an_illegally_felled_incense-tree_Aquilaria_sinensis_using_DNA_forensics/README.md

 Corresponding author: merila@hku.hk

 This repository contains scripts and support files of the above-mentioned paper.
-Queries related to scripts and provided files can be directed to the corresponding author.
+Queries related to scripts and provided files can be directed to Kerry Reid kreid@hku.hk or Uva Fung uvafung@connect.hku.hk .

 ******************